DEmmons/kubernetes-the-hard-way-lxd/docs/12-smoke-test.md

 ```

-Switch back to the previous terminal and stop the port forwarding to the `nginx` pod:
+Switch back to the previous terminal and stop the port forwarding to the `nginx` pod with the keystroke CTL+c:

 ```text
 Forwarding from 127.0.0.1:8080 -> 80